Ultimate Comics: Doomsday

-Ultimate Comics: Doomsday is a metaseries collection of three 4-issue comic book limited series published by Marvel Comics.
-All three series (Ultimate Enemy, Ultimate Mystery and Ultimate Doom) are set in the Ultimate Marvel universe, and are written by Brian Michael Bendis with art by Rafa Sandoval.
+Ultimate Comics: Doomsday is a collection of three 4-issue comic book limited series published by Marvel Comics.
+All three series (Ultimate Enemy, Ultimate Mystery, and Ultimate Doom) are set in the Ultimate Marvel universe, and are written by Brian Michael Bendis with art by Rafa Sandoval.

-Publication history

-Bendis has discussed the idea behind the stories and the problems it brings:

 Plot summary

 The series mainly focuses on what remains of the Fantastic Four after Ultimatum, specifically dealing with an unknown threat (revealed later) trying to alter the entire Ultimate Universe, in the process causing a significant amount of destruction.
-Whilst the previous members of the Fantastic Four remain prominent throughout the series, many other characters from different strands of the Ultimate universe also feature.
+While the previous members of the Fantastic Four remain prominent throughout the series, many other characters from different strands of the Ultimate Universe also feature.

 Collected editions

 The entire series has been collected into the following hardcover volume: